m-lab/website/_pages/developers.md

 M-Lab welcomes automated and repeated testing.
 However, doing so requires user consent and care in implementation so that clients do not unintentionally overload the platform.

 The M-Lab platform is well provisioned to handle a large amount of concurrent tests.
 In order to avoid potential site-reliability issues, we recommend that clients that perform automated testing take steps to spread the distribution of their clients’ tests evenly.
 It is often sufficient to randomize the times that tests are initiated.
 We also recommend that automatic and/or bandwidth intensive tests should not initiate more than two tests per hour to a server.
-The ideal approach would be to use an exponential randomization distribution (Poisson Process) to ensure clients adequately spread out the intervals that tests start.
+The ideal approach would be to ensure that the test start times constitute a Poisson process (and are therefore memoryless); this can be done by choosing each inter-test wait time from an exponential distribution.
+In python, the appropriate function for this is random.expovariate, but similar functions are available in all major programming languages.

 ## NDT